 Clean up dog feces regularly and watch dogs in dog parks as unclean areas can be sources for a dog to pick up worm larvae.

 Take dogs to the veterinarian regularly, and always follow veterinarian instructions.

-Incorrect ear cleaning, constant bathing and swimming can cause ear infections, as moisture and particles trapped in the ear canal can aid bacteria growth.
+Incorrect ear cleaning, bathing and swimming can cause ear infections because moisture and particles are trapped inside the ear canal.
+And that aids bacteria growth.

 According to ASPCA, symptoms of an ear infection include: